 We cannot agree with the deletion of the highlighted sentence.
 The Czech side already prepared the offer and presented it to the Ambassador of Georgia in the Czech Republic.
 We would like to use the occasion and present it also at the upcoming meeting to the present partners.
 The offer is also being distributed by the Embassy of the Czech Republic in Georgia.
 The Czech side has the right to present the offer for cooperation in the area which belongs in a long term to priorities of both countries.

-Both Sides appreciated successful cooperation of the Ministries of Environment and its subordinate institutions through the Czech development cooperation projects and the European Neighbourhood Instrument (Twinning), focused on disaster risk reduction and management of protected areas in Georgia.
+Both Sides appreciated successful cooperation between the Ministries of both countries responsible for the environment protection and their subordinate institutions in the framework of the Czech Development Cooperation projects and the European Neighbourhood Instrument (Twinning), focused on disaster risk reduction and management of protected areas in Georgia.

-Both Sides are ready to cooperate further in the EU Development Assistance programmes, Eastern Partnership as well as in UN activities.

 Comments of the Czech Ministry of the Environment: